What is Universal Credit?

 As it is rolled out Universal Credit will replace housing benefit and local housing allowance (LHA).
 The two systems will operate in parallel for some time.
 Click here to see the list of areas covered.

-Until May 2016 UC has largely covered newly unemployed single persons, although there has been some extension to couples/families.
-As from May 2016 DWP intends to embark on the new "full service".
-This will go live in around five Job Centres a month.
-If this goes to plan then UC will be put in place in 30 Job Centres per month from around July 2017.
-This increases to 55 per month from October 2017.
+Until May 2016 Universal Credit largely covered newly unemployed single persons, although there has now been an extension to couples/families.
+Universal Credit is being put in place in 30 Job Centres per month from around July 2017.
+This will increase to 55 per month from October 2017.
 It should be rolled out completely by September 2018.
-As you will see when it comes into full service operation in an area claims will no longer be taken for existing benefits in that area.
-The intention therefore is that by September 2018 UC should be operational across the UK and claims to the current system of out of work benefit should stop altogether.
+Claims will no longer be taken for existing benefits once it comes into full service operation in that area.
+The intention is that by September 2018 Universal Credit should be operational across Great Britain and claims to the current system of out of work benefit should stop altogether.

-As the case load builds to what is now expected to be the final case load approaching a total of 7 million families (1 million less than previously expected due to cuts in generosity), including 2.4 million working families, it is anticipated that there will be three ways in which couples/families can move into UC -
+As the case load builds to what is now expected to be a final total of 7 million families, including 2.4 million working families, it is anticipated that there will be three ways in which couples/families can move into Universal Credit:

-- New claims - people who receive no benefits but due to a change in their circumstances mean that they are now eligible for support.
+- New claims - people who received no prior benefits but due to a change in their circumstances mean that they are now eligible for support.

 - Natural change - couples/families already entitled to some form of support, e.g. tax credits, whose circumstances change sufficiently that their current entitlement to existing benefits could be affected.
-If they then make a claim for other benefit entitlement they are transferred over to UC.
-As reason for this could include moving in or out of work, having a first child, or moving into rented accommodation.
+If they then make a claim for other benefit entitlement they are transferred over to Universal Credit.
+Reasons for this could include moving in or out of work, having a first child, or moving into rented accommodation.

 - Manage changed cases - These are most likely to be working families and those in receipt of employment support allowance (ESA).
-This will be the final category but it is not now anticipated that they will be moved across to UC at large scale until July 2019 and this process should be completed in March 2022.
+This will be the final category but it is not now anticipated that they will not start moving across to Universal Credit in large numbers until July 2019 and this process should be completed in March 2022.

-Additionally, the same rules will apply to single parents and single claimants who are not already in receipt of UC.
+Additionally, the same rules will apply to single parents and single claimants who are not already in receipt of Universal Credit.

-The intention is that housing benefit for Pensioners be incorporated into pension credit but this process will not begin until UC is fully rolled out.
+The intention is that housing benefit for Pensioners be incorporated into pension credit but this process will not begin until Universal Credit is fully rolled out.

 Digital by design

-The intention is that eventually Universal Credit should normally operate by way of an online service, digital by design as it is called, Claimants will have an online account which they can access using a password.
-This will be used for claims, notifying changes in circumstances etc. The role out at digital service areas is ongoing.
+The intention is that eventually Universal Credit should normally operate by way of an online service (digital by design), as already happens in full service areas.
+Claimants will have an online account which they can access using a password.
+This will be used for claims, notifying changes in circumstances etc. The roll out of digital service areas is ongoing.

-Beside the online facility there will be call centres which will service claimants.
+Beside the online facility there will be call centres available for claimants.
 Also there is an intention that claimants will be given more support and advice than under the present benefit system.